duniter/duniter/concepts.md

 Every member of a monetary community should be equal towards issuing new coins, and get the same relative amount of it over the time, even if he is a later adopter.

-NodeCoin and OpenUDC aims at fixing this bug too.
+NodeCoin aims at fixing this bug too.

 ## How to implement such a system ?

 To resolve those problems, the whole idea is to lean on OpenPGP mecanisms to create an authentified monetary community.
-With OpenPGP, such a community could democratically define the rules within it (who joins or leaves the community, what is money and how it is be created and exchanged) throught the writing of a common reference approved by a collective signing process : the Monetary Contract.
+With OpenPGP, such a community could democratically define the rules within it (who joins or leaves the community, what is money, how it is created and exchanged) throught the writing of a common reference approved by a collective signing process : the Monetary Contract.

 ### The monetary Web of Trust (WoT)

-The whole basis of OpenUDC (and thus, NodeCoin) is made up of individuals who chose to trust each other and constitute a community, aka.
+The whole basis of NodeCoin is made up of individuals who chose to trust each other and constitute a community, aka.
 Web of Trust.
 Note that *trust* does not mean considering every member as a trustworthy person: it only means that the community trusts each member is a unique and living person.

 Once a WoT is constituted, new members may only join by cooptation of existing members in the WoT.
 Cooptation is done throught a two step process: